adjustyourtone/FSND_casting_agency/README.md

 ....&expires_in=86400&token_type=Bearer (make sure to leave this section out of the token)
 ```

 With your token in hand, make note of which credential you used to sign in and navigate over to your setup.sh file in the project directory and replace the provided JWT with your newly provided JWT.

+To generate a token for a new role, navigate to '/authorization/logout' where you will be provided a logout link.
+Click the link to be logged out.
+You will be redirected to the '/authorization/url' endpoint where you can sign-in again.

-Repeat this step for each role.
+Repeat as needed for each role.

 Because we will be using Postman to test this API, it is recommended you replace the JWT in the Roles.txt file to limit the interaction with the setup.sh script file.